Plant an additional 75,000 acres of trees a year

 - This is a commitment to plant new trees at a rate of 75,000 acres per year by the end of this parliamentary term, expected to be in 2024.

-- The government has created a £640 million Nature for Climate fund, which aims to support woodland habitats, and held a consultation on a forthcoming England Tree Strategy.
-However, the latest national statistics show that in 2019-2020 only 2330 hectares of new woodland was planted in England, which equates to a mere 5757 acres – Scotland, by comparison, planted more than 27,000 acres.
+- The government has created a £640 million Nature for Climate fund, which is being used to help deliver on this policy pledge, and has held a consultation on a forthcoming England Tree Strategy.
+Also, in March 2021, the £2.7 million Local Authority Treescapes Fund was launched to “increase tree planting and natural regeneration in local communities”.
+The latest national statistics show that in 2019-2020 only 2330 hectares of new woodland was planted in England, which equates to a mere 5757 acres – Scotland, by comparison, planted more than 27,000 acres.

-- The Prime Minister restated a version of this pledge as part of his ten-point plan for a green industrial revolution in November 2020.
-But with less than one-tenth of the 75,000 acre annual target reached in the first year of office, it’s hard to argue that this pledge has yet got off the ground, so we’re marking it as ‘not started’.
+- The Prime Minister restated a version of this pledge as part of his ten-point plan for a green industrial revolution in November 2020, and a written answer in February 2021 said the government would “soon publish plans for how we will increase tree planting”.
+However, with less than one-tenth of the 75,000-acre annual target reached in the first year of office, and with criticism and dispute arising over existing tree planting strategies, there is a long way to go before this policy is anything other than ‘in progress’.

 There's always room for debate